ArthurVM/Afanc/README.md

 This module takes a directory structure as described in above, in the get_dataset section.
 It must contain directories for each species level taxon, where subdirectories within each species directory pertain to subspecies/variants/strains, or any other taxonomic rank lower than species (hereafter referred to simply as variants).

-There are six stages to the workflow:
+There are six stages to the workflow of this module:

     1) Download the NCBI taxonomy
     2) Add the taxonomic ID to the sequence IDs and the filenames